raaaaaven/ravenAddons/README.md

     - Additional options include announcing to party chat when a mob is frozen and a notification for when you should re-activate the ability of Fire Freeze Staff to freeze the mob again.

++ Lost Time Calculator
+    - Calculates the time lost due to lag at the end of a Dungeons or Kuudra run.

 </details>

 <details>